Regulatory, Pricing and Reimbursement Overview

 Local Manufacturers versus Foreign–owned Manufacturers:

 As discussed in Question 2, there are four methods of obtaining an MA and these are as follows:

 - Mutual Recognition Procedure

 If local manufacturers only wish to put their products on the Irish market, they can use the National Procedure.
 The other three methods can be used by both local manufacturers and foreign–owned manufacturers in order that their products can be offered throughout the EU.

 7. How are combination products (drug + drug, drug + biologic, drug + device, biologic + device, drug + biologic + device) regulated?

 As per the EMA’s guidelines, medicines can be marketed for use in combination with a medical device, usually to enable the delivery of the medicine.
-If the principal intended action of the combination product is achieved by the medicine component, the entire product will therefore be regulated as a medicinal product under Directive 2001/83/EC or Regulation (EC) No 726/2004.
+However, the specific manner in which any given drug-device combination will be regulated depends on the nature of the combination and the respective roles of the drug and device elements.
+If the principal intended action of the combination product is achieved by the medicine component, the entire product will ordinarily be regulated as a medicinal product under Directive 2001/83/EC or Regulation (EC) 726/2004.
 The two types of combination product are as follows: